MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Mislav Balunovic, Martin Vechev. *ICLR 2020*
   - Digest: The key idea is to model neural network training as a procedure which includes both, the verifier and the adversary.
 In every iteration, the verifier aims to certify the network using convex relaxation while the adversary tries to find inputs inside that convex relaxation which cause verification to fail.

-- ObjectNet: A large-scale bias-controlled dataset for pushing the limits of object recognition models. [[paper]](https://papers.nips.cc/paper/9142-objectnet-a-large-scale-bias-controlled-dataset-for-pushing-the-limits-of-object-recognition-models.pdf) [[dataset]](https://objectnet.dev/)
-  - Barbu, A, Mayo, D, Alverio, J, Luo, W, Wang, C, Gutfreund, D, Tenenabum, JB, Katz, B. *NeurIPS 2019*
-  - Digest: A new method, which we refer to as convex layerwise adversarial training (COLT), that can train provably robust neural networks and conceptually bridges the gap between adversarial training and existing provable defense methods.

 - Your Classifier is Secretly an Energy Based Model and You Should Treat it Like One. [[paper]](https://arxiv.org/abs/1912.03263)
   - Will Grathwohl, Kuan-Chieh Wang, Jörn-Henrik Jacobsen, David Duvenaud, Mohammad Norouzi, Kevin Swersky. *ICLR 2020*
   - Digest: Within this framework, standard discriminative architectures may beused and the model can also be trained on unlabeled data.
 We demonstrate that energy based training of the joint distribution improves calibration, robustness, andout-of-distribution detection while also enabling our models to generate samplesrivaling the quality of recent GAN approaches.